How the commercial ITC works

 Before signing any solar proposal, ask these questions and get the answers in writing:

-- "Does your proposal subtract a federal tax credit from my net cost?" — If yes for cash/loan purchase, the math is wrong
+- "Does your proposal subtract a 30% federal tax credit (residential 25D expired Dec 31 2025; only commercial 48E for lease/PPA in 2026) from my net cost?" — If yes for a cash or loan purchase, the math is wrong

 - "What state and utility incentives apply to my system?" — Real numbers, not estimates

-- "If I lease, how much of the commercial ITC are you passing through to me?" — Get a specific dollar amount
+- "If I lease or sign a PPA, how much of the commercial ITC are you passing through to me?" — Get a specific dollar amount and reasoning

-- "What's the cash price vs the financed price?" — Compare these to find the dealer fee
+- "What's the cash price vs the financed price?" — Compare these to find any dealer fee

 Make sure your bid uses 2026 math

-Upload your solar proposal — the analyzer flags any expired tax credit assumptions and recalculates your real 2026 payback.
+Upload your solar proposal — the analyzer validates federal credit assumptions for your specific financing structure, checks state incentive math, and recalculates your real 2026 payback.

 Analyze My Bid →Frequently asked questions